Kr3jzolPL/Heating_Shell_for_Box_turtle/README.md

 NOT SUITABLE FOR 230V TOO DANGEROUS IF WIRED BADLY !!!!!!!!!

-I used bigger wires for future proof, you might get away only with Microfit 4 pin but i highly recommend to use 18 AWG cable for this setup i don't recommend to use multiple heating units with that config
+I used bigger wires for future proof, you might get away only with Microfit 4 pin for power and canbus but i highly recommend to use 18 AWG cable for this setup, i don't recommend to use multiple heating units with that config

 Bom